Swanson-Hysell-Group/lab_protocols/Data_Analysis/demag_gui_doc.md

 ### Deleting Specimen Interpretations

-If you would like to delete a single interpretation. select the one you wish to delete from the interpretation. drop down box then click delete.
+If you would like to delete a single interpretation. select the one you wish to delete from the interpretation drop down menu and click delete.
 Alternatively if you wish to clear all interpretations you may go to the menu option Analysis/"Clear all current interpretations".
 ![](../images/SaveDelete.png)

 ## Higher Level Plots and Interpretation

-The set of drop down boxes to the right of the interpretation. data is there to determine what level you want to analyze in the higher level analysis options include: site, sample, location, and study.
+The set of drop down boxes to the right of the interpretation data is there to determine what level you want to analyze in the higher level analysis options include: site, sample, location, and study.
 The drop down below this selects which of the available sites, samples, location, or studies you want to display.
 ![](../images/HigherOrderOptions.png)

 You can then select how to group your data by using the drop down menu under the show header.
 You can select what kind of mean to take using the first drop down under the mean header.
 Which interpretations to use for the means can be selected under the second drop down menu.
 You can then use the remove/replace button to remove or replace the set of points belonging to the current specimen in the higher order mean.
 ![](../images/HigherOrderMeanOptions.png)

-You can view Fisher/Bingham statistics in the bottom left of the GUI.
+You can view the mean statistics of all fits for the selected fit type in the bottom left of the GUI.
 ![](../images/HigherOrderMeanOutput.png)

 ### Interpretation Editor

-In order to more easily view and edit specimen interpretation. data a separate specimen interpretation. editor has been created under the tools menu of the Demag GUI.
-This panel consists mostly of a log of all interpretations and their parameters from which you can select which interpretation. to view double clicking on the interpretation. in the list, the currently selected interpretation. is colored blue as shown in the image below.
-You can mark interpretations as bad which removes them from any fisher means or other high level means by right clicking on their entry in the list, all interpretations marked bad are colored yellow.
-Further you can highlight interpretations by singly clicking on the list and holding the shift or ctrl key (command key on mac) to select multiple interpretations this will allow you to delete or alter the characteristics of multiple interpretations at once without having to select each one in turn.
+In order to more easily view and edit specimen interpretation data there is a specimen interpretation editor which can be launched from the tools menu of the Demag GUI.
+This panel details the fits made to the data and their parameters from which you can select which interpretation to view by double clicking on it.
+In the list, the currently selected interpretation is highlighted blue as shown in the image below.
+You can mark interpretations as bad which removes them from any Fisher means or other high level means by right clicking on their entry in the list.
+All interpretations marked bad are colored yellow.
+Interpretations can be highlight by clicking on the list and holding the shift or ctrl key (command key on mac) to select multiple interpretations.
+Doing so allows you to delete or alter the characteristics of multiple interpretations at once without having to select each one in turn.
 This mass alteration is allowable using the the Name/Color/Bounds boxes to input new data then clicking the "apply changes to highlighted fits" button.
 You can delete highlighted fits using the "delete highlighted fits" button.
-The "add fit" button in the interpretation. editor adds a fit to the current specimen.
-In the case of interpreting large data sets you can reduce the number of items plotted on the equal area at the bottom of the editor and the number of entries in the log by using the display settings.
-The equal area plot on the bottom works just like the higher level equal area on the main Demag GUI panel allowing you to select interpretations on it by double clicking and zoom by clicking and dragging.
+The "add fit" button in the interpretation editor adds a fit to the current specimen.
+In the case of interpreting large data sets you can reduce the number of items plotted on the equal area at the bottom of the editor and the number of entries in the log by changing the display settings.
+The equal area plot on the bottom works just like the higher level equal area on the main Demag GUI panel allowing you to select interpretations on it by double clicking and to zoom by clicking and dragging.

 ![](../images/InterpEditor.png)